Sonoma County wine

-Sonoma County wine is wine made in Sonoma County, California, in the United States.
+Sonoma County wine refers to the viticulture and winemaking in Sonoma County, California, United States.

-County names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that county and do not require registration with the United States Department of the Treasury, Alcohol and Tobacco Tax and Trade Bureau.
+County names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that county and do not require registration with the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the Treasury Department.
+TTB was created in January 2003, when the Bureau of Alcohol, Tobacco and Firearms, or ATF, was extensively reorganized under the provisions of the Homeland Security Act of 2002.

 Sonoma County is one of California's largest producers of wine grapes, far outproducing the Napa Valley AVA.

 History

-Grapes were planted in Sonoma County at Fort Ross as early as 1812.
+In the early 1800s, two competing groups of different nationalities were settling in Sonoma County: Russian explorers based at Fort Ross on the coast and Spanish settlers moving north from San Francisco.
+Around 1834 General Mariano Vallejo, military Governor of Mexican California, was sent to take control of the territory above San Francisco and block further expansion by the Russians.
+He founded the town of Sonoma, and was granted Rancho Petaluma by Governor José Figueroa.
+Generous land grants made by Vallejo in this connection greatly expedited the settlement of Sonoma County in the areas of Santa Rosa, Healdsburg, and Kenwood.
+One of these grants, a portion of Santa Rosa township encompassing a relatively small area southeast of the city of Santa Rosa, was known as "Yulupa."
+The boundaries of the Yulupa land grant coincide very closely with, and entirely contain, the area now known as Bennett Valley.

+Viticulture in the Sonoma area is thought to be the first in what is today the North Coast AVA.
+Vitis vinefera vines may have been planted as early as 1817 according to historian Charles L Sullivan.
+These vines were planted by the Russians in the Fort Ross vicinity where vines were reported to be bearing fruit in 1823.
 Padre Jose Altimira planted several thousand grape vines at Mission San Francisco Solano in what is now the city of Sonoma, in southern Sonoma County.
-Cuttings from the Sonoma mission vineyards were carried throughout the northern California area to start new vineyards.
-By the time of the Bear Flag Revolt in Sonoma and the subsequent annexation of California by the United States in 1854, wine grapes were an established part of agriculture in the region.
-The vineyards of General Mariano Vallejo, military Governor of Mexican California and based in Sonoma, were producing an annual income of $20,000 at that time.
-The grape varietals planted would not be considered premium varietals today.
+Cuttings from the Sonoma mission vineyards were carried throughout northern California to start new vineyards.
+By the time of the Bear Flag Revolt in Sonoma and the subsequent annexation of California by the United States in 1854, viticulture was an established part of agriculture in the region.
+The vineyards of General Vallejo were producing an annual income of $20,000 at that time.
+The grapes planted would not be considered premium varieties today.